 That is exactly what people are thinking.

-The other guys, our enemies have to be laughing themselves silly, and the American people look at Democrats smiling at the prospect of hampering our ability to conduct war against this enemy, and make no mistake that's what they're trying to do.
+And the American people look at Democrats smiling at the prospect of hampering our ability to conduct war against this enemy.

-We just killed the Patriot Act, we just killed the Patriot Act.
+We just killed the Patriot Act.

 That's when the Congress authorized the joint resolution to go do what you have to do.

-And I joined with Republicans and Democrats and virtually every member of this Congress to try to give you the tools that you said you needed for us to to uh go after Al Qaeda and especially to go after Osama bin Laden.
+And I joined with Republicans and Democrats and virtually every member of this Congress to try to give you the tools that you said you needed for us to go after al-Qaeda and especially to go after Osama bin Laden, the man that we all understood mastermind the attack and the man who's still at large.

 Now, back to my question.

-Did you come to the conclusion that you had to have this warrantless wiretapping of Americans inside the United States to protect us before the president signed the resolution on September 18, 2001?
+Did you come to the conclusion that you had to have this warrantless wiretapping of Americans inside the United States to protect us before the President signed the resolution on September 18, 2001?

 You were the White House counsel at the time.

-What I can say is that we came uh to a conclusion that the President had the authority to authorize this kind of activity before he actually authorized the activity.
+What I can say is that we came to a conclusion that the President had the authority to authorize this kind of activity before he actually authorized the activity.

 Okay, slam dunk again.